John-Barnes/RepData_PeerAssessment1/PA1_template.md

 #### comparison of the two histograms

 Obviously  kurtosis (spikiness) of the distribution has become much more acute with the addition of the interpolated values.
+It is quite noticeable how much farther the central column sticks out above the peak in the red distribution curve.

-The histogram still looks roughly like it might be a normal or a  binomial distribution, but the peak is proportionately higher, and the standard deviation smaller.
+The histogram still looks roughly like it might be a normal or a
+binomial distribution, butthe peak is proportionately higher, and the standard deviation smaller.

 Yet the mean and median are almost the same; the overall center didn't change much, but the distribution changed fairly drastically.